rmcanany/SolidEdgeHousekeeper/README.md

 - `Property Filter -- Include the Draft file itself in search` For details, see the [<ins>**Property Filter**</ins>](#1-property-filter) section
 - `Check for newer version at startup`
-Uses GitHub's API to get the most recent version and compares it to the running version.
-Not everyone wants programs to access outside resources like that, so it is disabled by default.
+Uses GitHub's API to get the most recent version and compare it to the running version.
+Not everyone wants programs to access outside resources like that.
+Feel free to disable it if desired; it won't hurt anything.

 # TASK DETAILS